 The educational initiative comprises of a travelling exhibition, short film, children’s book and educational materials, that together provide a journey of discovery into the animal kingdom and natural world through the eyes of 9th-century explorer Al-Jahiz.

 From local authorities to community leaders, and property operators to animal welfare agencies,1001 Paws work with various stakeholders to promote effective community animals welfare policy measures sharing global best practice and tailoring it to local needs.

-1001 Paws is lobbying in the Middle East to:
+1001 Paws is lobbying in the Middle East and North Africa to:

 Stop categorising cats and dogs as ‘pests’ and stop ‘Trap and Kill’ policies

 Start ‘Trap Neuter Release’ efforts with fatwahs for high stray population areas

 Criminalise pet abandonment and animal abuse.
 Enforce laws with tough punishments